Thanksgiving is here, and once your plates are cleared of all the delicious food, there’s only one thing left to do: get

 2. Ask people what they actually want

-Do people still make Christmas lists or is that just my family?
+Do people still make holiday wishlists or is that just my family?
 While searching for the perfect gift can be fun, it helps to have a few suggestions in your back pocket to rely on.
 Take a moment to send an email or text and ask your friends and family to give you a few ideas for gifts they’d like this year.
 This will save you time and energy.
 Plus, with a list in hand, you have a better chance of sticking to the budget you set for yourself because you already know the price of the item.

 3. Check the deals ahead of time

 In the past, the Black Friday deals were kept secret until the big day.
 Now, you can find out what’s on sale weeks in advance.
 Take advantage of this shift in the tradition and look at the deals before you start your holiday shopping.
 Especially if you’re looking for electronics, you’re going to want to see who has exactly what you need and at what price.
 (Remember, spending limit!)
 Not only will you feel more prepared, but many stores also offer price matches, so you’ll want to make sure you’re getting the best possible deal for everything you buy.

 4. Price compare